koyotecoin/koyotecoin/doc/descriptors.md

   3. A receiving address is generated for the multisig.
 As a check to ensure step 2 was done correctly, every participant should verify they get the same addresses
   4. Funds are sent to the resulting address
-  5. A sending transaction from the multisig is created using `walletcreatefundedpsbt` (anyone can initiate this).
-It is simple to do this in the GUI by going to the `Send` tab in the multisig wallet and creating an unsigned transaction (PSBT)
+  5. A sending transaction from the multisig is created using `walletcreatefundedpskt` (anyone can initiate this).
+It is simple to do this in the GUI by going to the `Send` tab in the multisig wallet and creating an unsigned transaction (PSKT)
-  6. At least `M` participants check the PSBT with their multisig using `decodepsbt` to verify the transaction is OK before signing it.
+  6. At least `M` participants check the PSKT with their multisig using `decodepskt` to verify the transaction is OK before signing it.
-  7. (If OK) the participant signs the PSBT with their signer wallet using `walletprocesspsbt`.
-It is simple to do this in the GUI by loading the PSBT from file and signing it
+  7. (If OK) the participant signs the PSKT with their signer wallet using `walletprocesspskt`.
+It is simple to do this in the GUI by loading the PSKT from file and signing it
-  8. The signed PSBTs are collected with `combinepsbt`, finalized w/ `finalizepsbt`, and then the resulting transaction is broadcasted to the network.
+  8. The signed PSKTs are collected with `combinepskt`, finalized w/ `finalizepskt`, and then the resulting transaction is broadcasted to the network.
 Note that any wallet (eg one of the signers or multisig) is capable of doing this.
   9. Checks that balances are correct after the transaction has been included in a block

-You may prefer a daisy chained signing flow where each participant signs the PSBT one after another until the PSBT has been signed `M` times and is "complete."
-For the most part, the steps above remain the same, except (6, 7) change slightly from signing the original PSBT in parallel to signing it in series. `combinepsbt` is not necessary with this signing flow and the last (`m`th) signer can just broadcast the PSBT after signing.
+You may prefer a daisy chained signing flow where each participant signs the PSKT one after another until the PSKT has been signed `M` times and is "complete."
+For the most part, the steps above remain the same, except (6, 7) change slightly from signing the original PSKT in parallel to signing it in series. `combinepskt` is not necessary with this signing flow and the last (`m`th) signer can just broadcast the PSKT after signing.
 Note that a parallel signing flow may be preferable in cases where there are more signers.
 This signing flow is also included in the test / Python example.
-[The test](/test/functional/wallet_multisig_descriptor_psbt.py) is meant to be documentation as much as it is a functional test, so it is kept as simple and readable as possible.
+[The test](/test/functional/wallet_multisig_descriptor_pskt.py) is meant to be documentation as much as it is a functional test, so it is kept as simple and readable as possible.

 ### BIP32 derived keys and chains